What’s a QDIA?

-Why you need a default investment fund
+Why do you need a default investment fund?

-What makes a default fund a QDIA
+What qualifies a default fund as a QDIA?

 - The plan allows participants and beneficiaries to select their own investments.